Swaffield School

 Interested in working with Swaffield School?

-If you’d like to see how you could work with Swaffield, Ms Crolle would be happy to hear from you; please email her on swaffield@swaffield.wandsworth.sch.uk with the subject line: Community Liaison.
+If you’d like to see how you could work with Swaffield, we would be happy to hear from you; please email us on swaffield@swaffield.wandsworth.sch.uk with the subject line: Community Liaison.

 Events

-Throughout the academic year, Ms Crolle organises a wide range of activities that the children enjoy.
-These activities include Harvest Festival, Black History Month, Christmas Puppet Shows, Chinese New Year, Diwali, Eid, collections for those less fortunate than us, as well as to samosa sales, they are enjoyed enormously by Swaffield’s pupils.
+Throughout the academic year, we organise a wide range of activities that the children enjoy.
+These activities include Black History Month, Christmas Puppet Shows, Chinese New Year, Diwali, Eid, as well as collections for those less fortunate than us: take a look here: https://www.swaffield.wandsworth.sch.uk/News/Big-Read-Fundraiser/

 Here are some of the highlights (click on the blue text to read more):